 Just after the Regency (the extended period) came Queen Victoria’s reign.
 It was a time of moral standards, so there is a lot of concern about propriety.
 These books seem to have less focus on the peerage and more on the lower and middle classes.
 In fact, as one of my publishers said to me, it’s more about just trying to survive at times.

 I am going to include the mysteries here, because there is usually a romantic element to them.
 Amish society is fascinating, and it is wunderbar to learn the Pennsylvania Dutch that is scattered throughout.

 These and the Amish fiction that I edit are set in the year they were written.
 You may have noticed that most of the other romance is historical fiction.
 Also in common with the Amish books, at least one character in each story has a strong Christian faith.

 Made so very popular right now by STARZ’s Outlander series, Scottish romance novels can take place over a wide range of centuries (roughly 800–1600).
 Ah dinnae ken why people are only now becoming interested in my ancestors’ home, but I can say that I had a lot of fun editing a book set in Inveraray Castle.

-So far, I have edited a few billionaire romance novels (I get it—marrying a rich person would be helpful for some things, like my travel habit), romance in the medical world, a BDSM erotica novel, and a sports romance (specifically, baseball).
+So far, I have edited a few billionaire romance novels (I get it—marrying a rich person would be helpful for some things, like my travel habit), romance in the medical world, a BDSM erotica novel, and a couple sports romances (specifically, baseball and basketball).